Yuksom: Administration

-The first act that Phuntsog initiated after becoming the King was the conversion of the local Lepcha tribes to Buddhism and set about expanding his kingdom up to the Chumbi Valley in Tibet, parts of modern-day Darjeeling in the south, and parts of eastern Nepal.
-In this effort the three lamas also lent full support to him.
+The first act that Phuntsog initiated after becoming the king was the conversion of the local Lepcha tribes to Buddhism.
+He also set about expanding his kingdom to include the Chumbi Valley in Tibet, parts of modern-day Darjeeling in the south, and parts of eastern Nepal.
+In this effort, the three lamas also lent full support to him.

 Phuntsog moved his capital to Yuksom and instituted the first centralised administration.
-The kingdom was divided into twelve Dzongs or districts under a Lepcha Dzongpon (governor) who headed a council of twelve ministers.
-During his reign Buddhism was consolidated as the established religion in Sikkim.
-He was succeeded by his son, Tensung Namgyal in 1670.
-However, the importance of Yuksum as capital ended when in 1670, Phuntsok Namgyal's son Tensung Namgyal, shifted the capital to Rabdentse.
+The kingdom was divided into twelve dzongs or districts under a Lepcha dzongpon (governor), who headed a council of twelve ministers.
+During his reign, Buddhism was consolidated as the established religion in Sikkim.
+He was succeeded by his son, Tensung Namgyal, in 1670.
+However, Yuksom's importance as capital ended in 1670, when Tensung Namgyal shifted the capital to Rabdentse.

-At present, Yuksom is a heritage village in the Geyzing subdivision of West District of Sikkim.
-It is now an important tourist destination.
-It is also the starting point of the popular trek to Goechala (via Dzongri).
-It is the base camp of Himalayan Mountaineering Institute for treks to Mt.
-Khangchendzonga.
+At present, Yuksom is a heritage village in the Geyzing subdivision of West District, Sikkim.
+It is now a tourist destination.
+It serves as a starting point for the trek to Goechala via Dzongri and as a base camp of the Himalayan Mountaineering Institute for treks to Mount Khangchendzonga.

 Demographics

-According to the 2001 census, there are 364 households in the village inhabited by 1,951 persons.
-However, the visiting population of tourists far exceeds the permanent population as it is on the trekking route and is also as a religious centre for Buddhists.
-In the village, the Bhutias and the Nepalese constitute major communities, with the Bhutia community being the dominant ethnic group.
-However, the service and the trading sectors are dominated by people from the plains.
+According to the 2011 census, Yuksom had 364 households and a population of 1,951.
+The number of visitors often exceeds the permanent population, as the village lies on a trekking route and is also a religious centre for Buddhists.
+The main communities in the village are the Bhutias and the Nepalese, with the Bhutias forming the dominant ethnic group.
+The service and the trading sectors, however, are dominated by people from the plains.